FlowFuse/flowfuse/docs/contribute/README.md

 npm run build
 ```

-This will install all the dependancies from source code, create all the required symlinks to the relevent projects and install the necessary npm dependancies.
+This will install all the dependencies from source code, create all the required symlinks to the relevant projects and install the necessary npm dependencies.

 > **Note**
-> The `npm run dev:local` script will modifiy `package.json` in the
+> The `npm run dev:local` script will modify `package.json` in the
 `flowforge`, `flowforge-nr-launcher` and `flowforge-driver-localfs` projects.
 > DO NOT check modifications into git.